Logg-y/magicgen/docs.md

 It was intended that playing around with the tool should go with this section.

 There are various parts of spells that scale.
 These can be split into fatigue, path level, and other attributes (defined as #spelltype flags, these are currently damage, number of effects, aoe, effect number, maxbounces).
-Other attributes scale quadratically (the amount added per research level over the base goes up at a graph of x^2 would) with #scalerate determining the steepness of the curve.
-This is used to calculate a final "scaling amount" which is added to the appropriate attribute(s).
+Other attributes scale exponentially with the amount of the attribute doubling every 4 research levels increased.

 In the case of the Falling Fires spell above, generating at research 5 has a research difference of 3 (5-2 = 3).
-The total scale amount with a #scalerate of 1 = 6.
-Therefore, this scale amount of 6 is added to the effect's base AoE of 1, meaning at research 5 it has a final AoE of 1+6 = 7.
-The actual calculation of scale amount is below in the more formal documentation, but the details of it are not important at this stage.
-What is important is to realise that it grows at an increasing rate: the falling fires spell (at the time of writing) AoE as research levels increase becomes 1, 2, 4, 7, 16 (here it jumps to costing a gem), 22, 29, 37, 44, 57, 67, 79...
+The total amount the aoe is multiplied by is based on the global scaling rate (currently doubling every 4 levels).

 Path level is flat, and is governed by #pathperresearch.
 The default value for this (which is not overwritten) in falling fires is 0.66.
 As the name hopefully implies, each extra research level adds this to the path level, and the result is rounded down at the end.

 Fatigue is more complex than the others and hinges on a variety of factors.
-It will seemingly increase on its own - each extra research level adds 10 fatigue, and (scale amount^#scalefatigueexponent) is then added to the cost. #scalefatigueexponent can be negative, which will instead SUBTRACT the result from the fatigue cost (as opposed to the usual mathematical meaning of negative exponents). #scalefatiguemult (not used in falling fires) can be thought of as "fatigue cost per additional effect".
+It will seemingly increase on its own - each extra research level adds 10 fatigue. #fatigueperextraeffect (not used in falling fires) can be thought of as "fatigue cost per additional effect".

-In an attempt to make the jump to gem costing spells better/make more sense, scaling parameters for non-blood combat spells that are not nextspells that cost a gem generate as if they were 1 research level higher, but only if the base effect did not cost a gem.
-This increase in scale amount is NOT used in the fatigue calculations.

 Ultimately, understanding all these factors is quite difficult.
 This is why the scaling utility was made - in an attempt to make understanding and selecting values easier, by making an instant method of seeing all the non-modified results of setting them.